What is Cash Flow Return on Investment (CFROI)?

 |Cash Flow Return on Investment (A / B)||23.10%|

-To know the hurdle rate and to compare Cash Flow Return on Investment with it, we need to first compute WACC and then find out Net.
+To know the hurdle rate and compare Cash Flow Return on Investment with it, we need first to compute WACC and then find out Net.

 Here’s how we will calculate WACC.